-The William Root House Museum and Garden is one of the oldest surviving houses in Marietta.
-The William Root House Museum and Garden features a glimpse of life for a typical middle class Georgia family in 1850.
+The William Root House Museum and Garden is one of the oldest surviving houses in the Atlanta area.
+The William Root House Museum and Garden features a glimpse of life for a typical antebellum middle class Georgia family in 1850.
 Stepping through the museum’s doors is like taking a journey back in time.
 The interior of the house is meticulously decorated with period furnishings, giving visitors an authentic sense of life in the mid-1800s.

 Built in 1845 by early settlers Hannah and William Root, the Root House is one of just a few buildings that survived Sherman’s Atlanta Campaign and is one of the oldest surviving houses in Marietta.
 The house was used as a single-family residence until the 1940’s when it was divided into apartments.